Free & Open

 4. Play with Q through P, click the visualizer canvas, or use the arpeggiator.

-Important: recording and export require the machine to be started first, the bass strip becomes active after audio initialization, and Melody Grid playback disables the arpeggiator while it is active.
+Important: recording and export require the machine to be started first, the bass strip becomes active after audio initialization, and ARP ON and GRID ON are separate lead modes, so turn ARP off and GRID on when you want the visible Melody Grid to speak.

 Instant loop